nationalarchives/design-system/src/get-started/tna-frontend/index.md

 ## Assets

-TNA Frontend includes some basic assets like logos and icons.
+TNA Frontend includes some basic assets such as various sizes and formats of our logo.

-For logo documentation, read our [brand](../../brand/) page.
+Read our [brand page](../../brand/) for more information about using The National Archives’ logo.

 ### Favicon